department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/poa-payment-history-research-plan.md

-# Research Plan for eBenefits Form 21-22 & 21-22a Power of Attorney and Payment History
+# Research Plan for eBenefits Power of Attorney and Payment History

 #### VSA eBenefits Team / 21-22 & 21-22a Migration & Moderization